mdiph/PiHole/Pi-Hole/README.md

 ---

 ## Conclusion
-In conclusion, Pi-Hole as a DNS Server are really good learning project, from how to set up the DHCP IP address reservation, accessing router admin configuration, configurating the installation to SSH communication.
+In conclusion, Pi-Hole as a DNS Server are really good learning project, from how to set up the DHCP IP address reservation, accessing router admin configuration, configurating the installation to SSH communication,.

 ![Finished Project](/Pi-Hole/Images/Capture13.PNG)